jrnold/qss-tidy/docs/uncertainty.md

 #> Multiple R-squared:  0.00135,	Adjusted R-squared:  -0.00864
 #> F-statistic: 0.135 on 1 and 100 DF,  p-value: 0.714
 ```

 Since we aren't doing anything more with these values, there isn't much benefit in keeping them in data frames.
-I just adjust the names to be consistent with earlier code.

 ```r
 # standard error